software-mansion/react-native-gesture-handler/docs/docs/components/swipeable.md

 ### `containerStyle`

-style object for the container (Animated.View), for example to override `overflow: 'hidden'`.
+Style object for the container (Animated.View), for example to override `overflow: 'hidden'`.

 ### `childrenContainerStyle`

-style object for the children container (Animated.View), for example to apply `flex: 1`.
+Style object for the children container (Animated.View), for example to apply `flex: 1`.

 ### `enableTrackpadTwoFingerGesture` (iOS only)